GameTimeline

 Overview

-Watch after Brotherhood; play FF XV right after for the full arc.
+Watch after Brotherhood; play Final Fantasy XV immediately after for the intended 2016 media-to-game arc.

 5. Final Fantasy XIV: Dad of Light